 Research Methods and Design (30 credits)

-The aim of this module is to extend students knowledge and experience of quantitative and qualitative research methods.
+The aim of this module is to extend student knowledge and experience of quantitative and qualitative research methods.
 Topics covered include: randomised control trials, ANOVA, ANCOVA, MANOVA, Power analysis, Regression, Non parametric methods, interviews, discourse analysis, grounded theory, reflective analysis and psychometric evaluation.

 Forensic Mental Health (20 credits)